Fez (hat): Military use

 While the fez was a colorful and picturesque item of uniform, it was in several ways an impractical headdress.
 If worn without a drab cover, it made the head a target for enemy fire, and it provided little protection from the sun.
-As a result, it was increasingly relegated to parade or off-duty wear by World War II.
+As a result, it was increasingly relegated to parade or off-duty wear during World War II.
 However, France's West African tirailleurs continued to wear a khaki-covered version in the field until about 1943.
 During the final period of colonial rule in Africa (approximately 1945 to 1962), the fez was seen only as a full-dress item in French, British, Belgian, Spanish, and Portuguese African units, being replaced by wide-brimmed hats or forage caps on other occasions.
 Colonial police forces, however, usually retained the fez as normal duty wear for indigenous personnel.

 Post-independence armies in Africa quickly discarded the fez as a colonial relic.
 It is, however, still worn by the ceremonial Garde Rouge in Senegal as part of their Spahi-style uniform, and by the Italian Bersaglieri in certain orders of dress.
 The Bersaglieri adopted the fez as an informal headdress through the influence of the French Zouaves, with whom they served in the Crimean War.
 The Italian Arditi in the First World War wore a black fez that later became a uniform item of the Mussolini Fascist regime.
 The Spanish Regulares (formerly Moorish) Tabors stationed in the Spanish exclaves of Ceuta and Melilla, in North Africa, retain a parade uniform that includes the fez and white cloaks.
 Filipino units organised in the early days of U.S. rule briefly wore black fezzes, and officers serving with Muslim personnel of the Philippines Constabulary were authorised to wear this headdress from 1909.

 The Liberian Frontier Force, although not a colonial force, wore fezzes until the 1940s.

-Bosnian infantry regiments in the former Austro-Hungarian Empire had been distinguished by wearing the fez until the end of World War I. They wore distinctive light blue or field grey uniforms, with a buckle showing an arm with a scimitar inside a shield as the symbol of Bosniak ethnicity.
+Bosnian infantry regiments in the former Austro-Hungarian Empire had been distinguished by wearing the fez, from their creation in 1885 until the end of World War I. They wore distinctive light blue or field grey uniforms, with a buckle showing an arm with a scimitar inside a shield as the symbol of Bosniak ethnicity.
 The primarily Bosniak Muslim 13th Waffen Mountain Division of the SS Handschar, which was recruited from Bosnia, used a red or field grey fez with Waffen SS cap insignia during the latter half of World War II.
 Their fezzes were decorated on the front with Hoheitszeichen (eagle and Swastika) and the SS Totenkopf (skull and crossbones).

 Two regiments of the Indian Army recruited from Muslim areas wore fezzes under British rule (although the turban was the nearly-universal headdress among Hindu and Muslim sepoys and sowars).
 A green fez was worn by the Bahawalpur Lancers of Pakistan as late as the 1960s.